What did Marilyn Manson do to Taylor Momsen?

 Q: Are there any ongoing collaborations between Manson and Momsen?

-A: As of now, there have been no recent collaborations between the two artists.
+A: As of now, there have been no recent collaborations or public interactions between the two artists.

 Conclusion:

-The connection between Marilyn Manson and Taylor Momsen remains shrouded in speculation and rumors.
+The alleged connection between Marilyn Manson and Taylor Momsen remains shrouded in speculation and rumors.
 While they have crossed paths in the past, the nature of their relationship, if any, remains uncertain.
-Both artists continue to pursue their respective careers, leaving fans to wonder about the true extent of their connection.
+As fans continue to follow their respective careers, it is essential to separate fact from fiction and focus on the artistic contributions of these controversial figures.